telerik/blazor-docs/components/pdfviewer/events.md

 The event handler receives an argument of type [`PdfViewerOpenEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerOpenEventArgs).
 The event is cancellable and allows the application to obtain the PDF file name, size and contents as a `Stream`.
 See the [example below](#example).

+## ZoomChanged

+The `ZoomChanged` event fires when the user clicks on the zoom in/out buttons, or selects a new zoom level from the ComboBox.

+The event handler receives the new zoom level as an argument of type `double`.
+To apply the new zoom level, set it as a new `Zoom` parameter value.
+Not setting it will effectively cancel the event.

 ## Example